qTranslate-Team/wp-seo-qtranslate-x/readme.txt

 Plugin does not have any configuration options, simply activate it and it will enable the translation of relevant fields for Yoast SEO back- and front-end.

+= Something does not work right, is me? =

+Review "Known Issues"

 == Upgrade Notice ==

 No need for an Upgrade Notice.